Stories of STEM Writing Contest

 Sponsored by the Verizon Foundation

-Girls in grades 3–12 from Chester County, Delaware County, Montgomery County, Bucks County, Philadelphia County, Salem County, Gloucester County, Camden County, and New Castle County are invited to write and submit an original story that connects to our contest theme, honoring of the 50th Anniversary of Earth Day.
+Students in grades 3–12 from Chester County, Delaware County, Montgomery County, Bucks County, Philadelphia County, Salem County, Gloucester County, Camden County, and New Castle County are invited to write and submit an original story that connects to our contest theme, honoring of the 50th Anniversary of Earth Day.
+The program is open to students of all genders but focuses on the inclusion of girls who have an interest in science, technology, engineering and mathematics.

 The Writing Challenge